argonne-lcf/user-guides/docs/aurora/data-science/python.md

 # Python on Aurora

+> [!IMPORTANT]
+> We have system installed frameworks module which contains common AI/ML packages such as PyTorch and TensorFlow installed.
+If the users have custom package or virtual environment installed in your own home or project directory, it is **HIGHLY** recommended to use Copper package to help reducing I/O overhead in importing python package at large scale.
+We have seen that at a scale beyong 1000 nodes, loading python modules from home or lustre project directory might be significantly slow, or even crash the Lustre file system.
+Please refer to (../data-management/copper/copper.md) on how to use Copper for loading custom installed python packages for details.

 ## AI/ML Framework Module

 For most Python users on Aurora, a good starting point is the AI/ML framework module.